imixs/imixs-cloud/README.md

 <img src="./doc/images/imixs-cloud-architecture.png" />

 For a quick setup you need at least a Debian 10 (Buster) server with a public Internet address and a user with sudo privileges.
 All configuration files and scripts are provided in this git repository.
 You can clone the repository or just copy what you need.
-You fill find a detailed installation guide in the [setup section](doc/SETUP.md).
+You will find a detailed installation guide in the [setup section](doc/SETUP.md).

 ### 1. Install Kubernetes